Panda diplomacy: United States

-In the 1970s, the Nixon administration sought to improve US-China relations.
+In the 1970s, the Nixon administration sought to improve U.S.–China relations.
 Shortly after Nixon visited China in 1972, Beijing sent two pandas, named Ling-Ling and Hsing-Hsing.
 The female died in 1992 from heart disease and the male was euthanized in 1999 after developing end-stage kidney disease.
-China has leased out subsequent pandas to the US; however, most of these leases have expired or are set to expire soon, with the National Zoo returning three giant pandas to China in November 2023.
+China has leased out subsequent pandas to the U.S.; however, most of these leases have expired or are set to expire soon, with the National Zoo returning three giant pandas to China in November 2023.

 In 2013, PRC officials used panda diplomacy in an attempt to scuttle a 2013 agricultural trade deal between Nebraska and Taiwan.

-In the late 2010s and early 2020s, with China–United States relations straining, China began declining to renew panda leases for U.S. zoos.
-The San Diego Zoo pandas returned to China in 2019, followed by pandas at the Memphis Zoo and National Zoo in Washington, D.C. in 2023.
+In the late 2010s and early 2020s, with U.S.–China relations straining, China began declining to renew panda leases for U.S. zoos.
+The San Diego Zoo pandas returned to China in 2019, followed by pandas at the Memphis Zoo and National Zoo in Washington, D.C., in 2023.
 The Memphis pandas, Ya Ya and Le Le, became a rallying point for Chinese calls to repatriate the bears after accusations of poor living conditions circulated on Chinese social media sites and the sudden death of Le Le in February 2023.
 A joint team of American and Chinese scientists concluded Ya Ya was suffering from skin disease due to genetic components and fluctuating hormones.
 The Zoo Atlanta pandas, the last giant pandas remaining in the United States, were returned to China in late 2024.
-Scholars, including Johns Hopkins University political economist Ho-fung Hung, have questioned whether a deterioration in US-China relations starting in the late 2010s brought an end to panda diplomacy between the two countries.
+Scholars, including Johns Hopkins University political economist Ho-fung Hung, have questioned whether a deterioration in U.S.–China relations starting in the late 2010s brought an end to panda diplomacy between the two countries.

-In a 2023 Washington Post opinion piece, Lonnie G. Bunch III and Ellen Stofan, secretary and undersecretary, respectively, of the Smithsonian Institution, called the return of the National Zoo's pandas "a lesson in cultural diplomacy."
-They wrote: "Pandas are a vital source of cultural diplomacy — using the arts, science and history to help nations find common ground with the hopes of building on our shared humanity to create a more peaceful world.
+In a 2023 Washington Post opinion piece, Lonnie G. Bunch III and Ellen Stofan, secretary and undersecretary, respectively, of the Smithsonian Institution, called the return of the National Zoo's pandas "a lesson in cultural diplomacy".
+They wrote: "Pandas are a vital source of cultural diplomacy—using the arts, science and history to help nations find common ground with the hopes of building on our shared humanity to create a more peaceful world.
 The pandas were a bridge between the American people and the Chinese people."
 They concluded: "If we can save this iconic species, then surely, we can work together to tackle some of our greatest challenges, including climate change and preservation of ecosystems around the world."